ParagEkbote/quantized-containerized-models/docs/index.md

 This documentation is organized into focused sections:

 **For New Users:**
-Start with [Quick Start](getting-started/quickstart.md) to run your first model in under 5 minutes.
+Start with [Quick Start](docs/quickstart.md) to run your first model in under 5 minutes.

-**For Developers:**
-Read the [Architecture Overview](architecture/overview.md) to understand the system design, then explore [Deployment Guide](deployments/deployment.md) to deploy your own models.

-**For Integration:**
+**For Developers and Builders:**
-Check [API Reference](deployments/api-reference.md) for endpoint specifications and [Examples](examples/basic-usage.md) for code samples in Python, JavaScript, and cURL.
+Read the [Architecture Overview](docs/architecture.md) to understand the system design and application.
+Check [API Reference](docs/deployment.md) for endpoint specifications and [Examples](docs/examples.md) for code examples.

 ---